List of regulatory reform orders

-This is a complete list of regulatory reform orders made in the United Kingdom between 2001 and 2013, totalling 55 items.
-Regulatory reform orders are laws made under the framework of delegated legislation in the United Kingdom, a form of secondary legislation, under powers granted by the Regulatory Reform Act 2001.
+This is a complete list of regulatory reform orders made in the United Kingdom since 2001.
+Regulatory reform orders are laws made under the framework of delegated legislation in the United Kingdom, a form of secondary legislation, under powers granted by the Regulatory Reform Act 2001, the Legislative and Regulatory Reform Act 2006 and the Enterprise and Regulatory Reform Act 2013.

 The listing is ordered by year, and then by reference number.

-(LA) = Link added, This is a generated link during the last update, if you use this link and it works, please remove the (LA) notation from that line.